 Unfortunately, those older tweets are still visible on your Twitter timeline, in Twitter searches, and even Google searches.
 Not to mention the fact that anyone with a direct link to an old tweet can still see it through that link.

-NEW!
-There is now a way for Cardigan to operate on those older, archived tweets!
+However there is a way for Cardigan to operate on those older, archived tweets!
 You can download an archive of your old tweets from Twitter, and then upload it to Cardigan.
 See here for details.

 Cardigan records the content and metadata of your publicly-available tweets.